Learn what types of crimes involve taking or destroying property and what penalties are involved.

-- If any person buys or receives from another person, or aids in concealing, any stolen goods or other thing, knowing the same to have been stolen, he shall be deemed guilty of larceny thereof, and may be proceeded against, although the principal offender is not convicted.
+A. If any person buys or receives from another person, or aids in concealing, any stolen goods or other thing, knowing that it has been stolen, he shall be deemed guilty of larceny thereof, and may be proceeded against, although the principal offender is not convicted.

-- If any person buys or receives any goods or other thing, used in the course of a criminal investigation by law enforcement that such person believes to have been stolen, he shall be deemed guilty of larceny thereof.
+B. If any person buys or receives any goods or other thing, used in the course of a criminal investigation by law enforcement that such person believes to have been stolen, he shall be deemed guilty of larceny thereof

 Trespass is defined in several sections of the Code of Virginia:

 § 18.2-128 prohibits trespass upon church or school property.